 DOES A COUNSELOR HAVE TO BE IN RECOVERY TOO?

 Not necessarily.
-Some counselors have utilized their specific journey through addiction as a valuable resource in being able to help others-mainly as they have a deep compassion for those they serve.
+Some counselors have utilized their specific journey through addiction as a valuable resource in being able to help others-mainly as they have a deep compassion for those they serve as as well as first-hand experience with the effects or withdrawal from certain substances.
 Unlike sponsors, counselors do not share their stories as motivators but they use their training to help guide those they serve.
 Whether or not the counselors, doctors, or other addiction professionals directly or indirectly have a “past” with addiction, know that most who get into the field have some internal motivation for helping those they serve and are very passionate in what they do.

 WILL MY COUNSELOR MAKE ME DO STUFF I DON’T WANT TO DO OR BE MEAN?